The Art of State Management in React.

 const update = useContextSelector(Ctx, composeSelectors(getUpdate));

-We can add an extra performance boost by implementing a wrapper around the original `useContextSelector` hook.
+For an extra performance boost, implement a wrapper around the original `useContextSelector` hook:

 import {useRef} from 'react';